A Supersymmetry Primer: Experimental signals for supersymmetry

 The trilepton signal \cite{trilepton} is another possible discovery mode, featuring three leptons plus $\Et$, and possibly hadronic jets.
-At the Tevatron, this would most likely come about from electroweak $\stilde C_1\stilde N_2$ production followed by the decays indicated in eq.~(\ref{eq:CNleptonic}), in which case high-$p_T$ hadronic activity should be absent in the event.
+At the Tevatron, this would most likely have come about from electroweak $\stilde C_1\stilde N_2$ production followed by the decays indicated in eq.~(\ref{eq:CNleptonic}), in which case high-$p_T$ hadronic activity should be absent in the event.
 A typical Feynman diagram for such an event is shown in fig.~\ref{fig:trilepton}.
-It could also come from $\stilde g\stilde g$, $\stilde q\stilde g$, or $\stilde q \stilde q$ production, with one of the gluinos or squarks decaying through a $\stilde C_1$ and the other through a $\stilde N_2$.
+It could also come from $\stilde g\stilde g$, $\stilde q\stilde g$, or $\stilde q \stilde q$ production, with one of the gluinos or squarks decaying through a $\stilde C_1$ and the other through a $\stilde N_2$ in a variety of different ways.

-This is the more likely origin at the LHC.
+This is the more likely origin at the LHC, at least in most benchmarks based on MSUGRA or similar models.
 In that case, there will be very high-$p_T$ jets from the decays, in addition to the three leptons and $\Et$.
 These signatures rely on the $\stilde N_2$ having a significant branching fraction for the three-body decay to leptons in eq.~(\ref{eq:CNleptonic}).
-The competing two-body decay modes $\stilde N_2 \rightarrow h^0 \stilde N_1$ and $\stilde N_2 \rightarrow Z \stilde N_1$ are sometimes called ``spoiler" modes, since if they are kinematically allowed they can dominate, spoiling the trilepton signal, especially at the Tevatron.
-This is because if the $\stilde N_2$ decay is through an on-shell $h^0$, then the final state will very likely include bottom-quark jets rather than isolated leptons, while if the decay is through an on-shell $Z$, then there can still be two leptons but there are Standard Model backgrounds with unfortunately similar kinematics from processes involving $Z\rightarrow \ell^+\ell^-$.
-Although the trilepton signal is lost, other leptons + jets + $\Et$ signals may be observable above Standard Model backgrounds, especially if bottom quark jets can be tagged with high efficiency.
-In fact, supersymmetric events with $h^0 \rightarrow b \bar b$ following from $\stilde N_2 \rightarrow h^0 \stilde N_1$ could be the easiest way to discover $h^0$ at the LHC.
+The competing two-body decay modes $\stilde N_2 \rightarrow h^0 \stilde N_1$ and $\stilde N_2 \rightarrow Z \stilde N_1$ are sometimes called ``spoiler" modes, since if they are kinematically allowed they can dominate, spoiling the trilepton signal.
+This is because if the $\stilde N_2$ decay is through an on-shell $h^0$ or $Z^0$, then the final state will likely include jets (especially bottom-quark jets in the case of $h^0$) rather than isolated leptons.
+Although the trilepton signal is lost, supersymmetric events with $h^0 \rightarrow b \bar b$ following from $\stilde N_2 \rightarrow h^0 \stilde N_1$ could eventually be useful at the LHC, especially since we now know that $M_{h^0} = 125$ GeV.